nvim-telescope/telescope.nvim/developers.md

 So you want to develop your own picker and/or extension for telescope?
 Then you are in the right place!
 This file will first present an introduction on how to do this.
-After that, this document will present a technical explanation of pickers, finders, actions, and the previewer.
-You will find more information in specific help pages and we likely will move some of the technical stuff to our vim help docs in the future.
+After that, this document will present a technical explanation of pickers, finders, actions and the previewer.
+You can find more information in specific help pages and we will probably move some of the technical stuff to our vim help docs in the future.

-This guide is mainly for telescope so it will assume that a lua knowledge is present.
-You can find information for lua here:
+This guide is mainly for telescope so it will assume that you already have some knowledge of the Lua programming language.
+If not then you can find information for Lua here:
 - [Lua 5.1 Manual](https://www.lua.org/manual/5.1/)
 - [Getting started using Lua in Neovim](https://github.com/nanotee/nvim-lua-guide)

 ## Guide to your first Picker

 To guide you along the way to first picker we will do the following.
-We will open a empty lua scratch file in which we will develop the picker and run it each time using `:luafile %`.
+We will open an empty lua scratch file in which we will develop the picker and run it each time using `:luafile %`.
 Later this file then be bundled as extension.

 ### Requires